daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-03-03-Putnam-Lab-Oyster-16S-Analysis-in-Mothur.md

 The rename function at the end will rename our files to something more useful.
 We now have a "taxonomy" file and a "shared" file.

-The files we now care about are:
+The files we now care about are (OTUs):

 ```
 Current files saved by mothur: